 Value Added Tax.
 The HCPC is not registered for VAT so no input VAT on purchases is recoverable and expenditure is stated including input VAT where applicable.

 Leases.
 Operating lease rentals are expensed in equal annual amounts over the lease term.

 Taxation.
-Corporation tax is payable on HCPC's investment income only
+Corporation tax is payable on the HCPC's investment income and rental income only